East Africa Command: Second World War

+Post war

 Between 1947 and 1950 Mackinnon Road was the site of a large British engineering and Ordnance Depot designed to hold 200,000 tons of military stores.
-The British had anticipated the loss of military bases in Egypt due to a rise in nationalism there and needed to stockpile the stores that had been located in the Suez Canal Zone.
+The British had anticipated the loss of military bases in Egypt due to a rise in nationalism there and needed somewhere for the stores from the Suez Canal Zone.
 The plan was abandoned and the base became a detention camp for Mau Mau suspects until 1955.

+A team from 68 Supply Depot, East Africa Army Service Corps, Mombasa, won the Middle East Land Forces East Africa Command and Mombasa Area Challenge Shields Messing and Cookery Competition in 1949.

-Soon after the arrival of the Lancashire Fusiliers (and Sir Evelyn Baring at the same time), the command was reorganized, losing responsibility for some units.
-The newly created Central African Federation was assuming responsibility for KAR units in Northern Rhodesian and Nyasaland.
+Soon after the arrival of the Lancashire Fusiliers (and Sir Evelyn Baring), the command was reorganized, losing responsibility for some units.
+The new Central African Federation was assuming responsibility for KAR units in Northern Rhodesian and Nyasaland.

 The command established its own intelligence network during the Mau Mau Uprising in 1952.
 During the repression of the Mau Mau the command controlled the 39th Infantry Brigade, 49th Infantry Brigade and the 70th (East African) Infantry Brigade.
 In February 1953, 39 Brigade was warned to be ready to go to Kenya.
 At a strength of two battalions, 1st Buffs being joined by 1st Battalion, The Devonshire Regiment, it arrived in April 1953 and was soon deployed in the Rift Valley, commanded by Brigadier J.W.
 Tweedie.
-After over a year of operations, both the Buffs and Devons were withdrawn and relieved in December 1954 and January 1955, respectively.
+After over a year of operations, the Buffs and Devons were withdrawn and relieved in December 1954 and January 1955, respectively.
 Reliefs were 1st Battalion King's Own Yorkshire Light Infantry and 1st Battalion The Rifle Brigade.
 39th Infantry Brigade left Kenya in 1956 for Northern Ireland.
 On arrival in Kenya 49 Brigade took under command the White-raised territorial Kenya Regiment.

 Units in Kenya from 1952-56 included the Battle School, Tracker School, Kenya Regiment Training Centre and Heavy Battery.
 Police organisations listed included the Kenya Police, Kenya Police Reserve, Kenya Police Reserve Air Wing, Auxiliary Forces, Dobie Force (disbanded) and General Service Units.
 KAR battalions listed included 3 KAR (Kenya), 4 KAR (Uganda), 5 KAR (Kenya), 6 and 26 KAR (Tanganiyka, though later 26 KAR was only two companies strong), and 7 & 23 KARs (Kenya).
 Significant brutality and torture were used by the security forces.

 There were a total of eleven British infantry battalions (including the 1st Battalion, the Lancashire Fusiliers and 1 RHR), 39 Corps Engineer Regiment RE, 73 Indian Field Engineer Squadron RE, Road building Section RE, Royal Army Veterinary Corps Tracker Dogs, RAMC Unit Hospital Nairobi, Nyeri, Nanyuki, together with No. 1340 Flight RAF (North American Harvards).

 The 24th Infantry Brigade maintained a common intelligence system across East Africa until October 1964 when it was withdrawn and moved to Aden.